 General Impairment DUIs

 All general impairment DUIs, regardless of the number of prior charges, are misdemeanor offenses.
 A general impairment DUI that has been committed for the first time can result in a fine of $300, 6 months of probation, alcohol highway safety school, and treatment if so ordered by a judge.

 A general impairment DUI with one prior charge could result in a 12-month license suspension, jail time that lasts between 5 days and 6 months, a fine between $300 and $2,500, the use of an ignition interlock system for one year, alcohol highway safety school, and treatment if deemed appropriate.
 A general impairment DUI that is preceded by two offenses carries the same penalties as those that come with a DUI that is preceded by one offense, although the fines and length of jail time are more severe.

 High Rate DUIs

-Like general impairment DUIs, all high rate DUIs are misdemeanors.
-A high BAC DUI that is preceded by no prior offenses can result in a license suspension of 12 months, between 48 hours and 6 months in prison, or a fine between $500 and $5,000.
+Like general impairment DUIs, all high-rate DUIs are misdemeanors.
+A high BAC DUI, even without prior offenses, could result in a license suspension of 12 months, between 48 hours and 6 months in prison, or a fine between $500 and $5,000.
 A high BAC DUI that is preceded by one offense carries penalties that include a 12-month license suspension, between 30 days and 6 months in prison, a fine that costs between $750 and $5,000, and the implementation of an ignition interlock system for one year.

 If the driver charged with a high BAC DUI had faced two prior offenses, they will face an 18-month license suspension, between 90 days and 5 years in prisons, and a fine between $1,500 and $10,000; the implementation of an ignition interlock system for one year is also a possibility.
-Regardless of the number of prior offenses, treatment when ordered by a judge or enrollment in an alcohol highway safety school are always possibilities.
+Regardless of the number of prior offenses, it is always possible that a judge will order rehabilitation treatment or an alcohol highway safety school.

 Highest Rate DUIs